tbrunsch/Zenodot/zenodot/doc/TechDoc.md

 ## TODO
 - refactor TypeToken-Handling: Check that it can easily be exchanged by GenericX; benefit from parameterized objects by providing good suggestions, but do not suffer from overly strict argument checks resulting from unresolved type parameters (List<String> expected, but known type is only List<T>) or missing type inference support (Arrays.asList())
-- consider minimum access level also for classes
-- implement instanceof operator
-- extend Doc
+- support Arrays.asList()
+- write PackageParser and ClassParser tests

 ## Preface